fair-fashion and PR from fashionistas and lobbyists

 London College of Fashion, SOAS, and Kings College London are organisations that claim a lot of UK government grants and benefit from tax-funded promotion overseas, but also benefit from the Chinese economy and were keen to promote imports from China at a cost to their own graduates looking for work in the UK.

 UK taxpayers, out of money ear-marked for business and higher education.
 At the time, there were not enough psychiatry, medical, or engineering graduates.

 £6,275,000 went to Creative Connexions which aimed to earn itself fees by introducing UK designers and manufacturers to Chinese factories.
 That figure looks big:

 It was granted an office by University of the Arts' London College of Fashion - near photography classes and the students union, in Holborn.
 If you wonder what sort of person would be employed for the job, so did government.
 They probably used a head hunter.
-The successful candidate was an American sales person who had travelled the far east selling Monsanto products.
+The successful candidate was an American sales rep who had travelled the far east selling Monsanto products.
 This agency is now closed.

 Another brand-new agency was funded by a larger number of small grants directly into its new bank account, and co-ordinated help from several government departments in the form of fashion shows and public relations.
 This was not an organisation of traders, but of people willing to pretend.
-One had a grand but made-up CV with an international past that mentions travelling round America as a volunteer.
+One had a grand but made-up CV with an international past that mentions travelling around America as a volunteer.
 She has a bunch of opinions that are hard to pin-down because of the fibs.
 Against UK manufacturing, against mentioning a welfare state on her web site, and in favour of leather and cattle ranching.
-Another collaborator was a sales person for civil war goods from Sri Lanka.
+Another collaborator was a sales rep for civil war goods from Sri Lanka.